 The process of moving can be a lot more complicated when you need to buy and sell properties at the same time.
 But not to worry: we’ve got eight ways to keep your stress levels minimal while you take your place as both buyer and seller.

-Here are our top eight tips for selling your house and buying another at the same time.
+top 8 tips for selling your house and buying another at the same time

 1) Get the Right Real Estate Agent

 You’re unlikely to close a sale on your current property at the same time as closing the sale on your new dream home.
 However, a professional who understands local real estate trends can help you to time the process as efficiently as possible.

 Choose a reputable real estate agent who is familiar with the market situation in both your location and the location(s) that you are considering moving to.
 The right agent will be invaluable to closing both of your sales as a buyer and as a seller.

 Identify whether locales are better for buyers’ or sellers’ markets.

 Give you an idea of how quickly properties are selling in a particular area and at what prices .

 Help you to decide on a buyer budget.